 Is acetone heavier than water?

-Acetone exists as a liquid at room temperature, but at room temperature it is less dense than about 1 g/mL of water.
+Acetone exists as a liquid at room temperature, but at room temperature, it is less dense than about 1 g/mL of water.
 The density of acetone is 0.788g/mL at room temperature.
-This means that per milliliter of liquid has a mass of 0.788 grams.
+This means that per millilitre of the liquid has a mass of 0.788 grams.